 - Physical therapy The treatment by physical means to ease pain, restore health, and to avoid disability after an illness, injury, or loss of an arm or a leg.
-It includes hydrotherapy, heat, physical agents, bio-mechanical and neuro-physiological principles and devices.
-It does not include massage therapy services. - Speech therapy and speech-language pathology (SLP) services Services to identify, assess, and treat speech, language, and swallowing disorders in children and adults.
+It includes hydrotherapy, heat, physical agents, bio-mechanical and neuro-physiological principles and devices. - Speech therapy and speech-language pathology (SLP) services Services to identify, assess, and treat speech, language, and swallowing disorders in children and adults.
 Therapy will develop or treat communication or swallowing skills to correct a speech impairment.
-For a cleft palate or cleft lip, Medically Necessary speech therapy is not limited, but those visits lower the number of speech therapy visits available to treat other problems. - Occupational therapy Treatment to restore a physically disabled person's ability to do activities of daily living, such as walking, eating, drinking, dressing, using the toilet, moving from a wheelchair to a bed, and bathing.
+For a cleft palate or cleft lip, Medically Necessary speech therapy is not limited, but those visits lower the number of speech therapy visits available to treat other problems. - Post-cochlear implant aural therapy Services to help a person understand the new sounds they hear after getting a cochlear implant. - Occupational therapy Treatment to restore a physically disabled person's ability to do activities of daily living, such as walking, eating, drinking, dressing, using the toilet, moving from a wheelchair to a bed, and bathing.
 It also includes therapy for tasks needed for the person's job.
-Occupational therapy does not include recreational or vocational therapies, such as hobbies, arts and crafts.

-- Chiropractic Care /Osteopathic / Manipulative therapy Includes therapy to treat problems of the bones, joints, and the back.
+Occupational therapy does not include recreational or vocational therapies, such as hobbies, arts and crafts. - Chiropractic Care /Osteopathic / Manipulative therapy Includes therapy to treat problems of the bones, joints, and the back.
 The two therapies are similar, but Chiropractic Care / Manipulative Therapy focuses on the joints of the spine and the nervous system, while osteopathic therapy also focuses on the joints and surrounding muscles, tendons and ligaments.
-Chiropractic benefits are Covered Services limited to office visits for evaluation, manual manipulation of the spine, laboratory services, X-ray of the spine and certain physical modalities and procedures for musculoskeletal disorders. - Acupuncture/Nerve Pathway therapy Treatment of neuromusculoskeletal pain by a Provider who acts within the scope of their license.
-Treatment involves using needles along specific nerve pathways to ease pain.
+Chiropractic benefits are Covered Services only when received from an In-Network Provider and are limited to office visits for evaluation, manual manipulation of the spine, laboratory services, X-ray of the spine and certain physical modalities and procedures for musculoskeletal disorders. - Acupuncture/Nerve Pathway Therapy: Treatment provided by a qualified Provider practicing within the scope of their license.
+This benefit covers all medically necessary services utilizing acupuncture or nerve pathway techniques.
+Treatments are not limited to neuromusculoskeletal pain but extend to other medically necessary interventions as determined by a licensed professional.